datarobot-oss/custom-models-action/README.md

     ```
     Configure the following fields:

     - `user_provided_model_id`: Provide any descriptive and unique string value.
-The value must be
-      globally unique.
-A good practice is to use this pattern: `<company>/<user>/<model-unique-id>`.
+      A good practice could be this kind of pattern: `<user>/<model-unique-id>`.
+      Please note that, by default, this ID will reside in a unique namespace, which is the GitHub
+      repository ID.
+Alternatively, the namespace can be configured as an input argument to the
+      custom models action.
     - `target_type`: Provide the correct target type for your custom model.
     - `target_name`: Provide the correct target name for your custom model.
-    - `model_environment_id`: Provide the DataRobot execution environment required for your custom model.
+    - `model_environment_id`: Provide the DataRobot execution environment required for your custom
+      model.
 You can find these environments in the DataRobot application under
       [**Model Registry** > **Custom Model Workshop** > **Environments**](https://docs.datarobot.com/en/docs/mlops/deployment/custom-models/custom-env.html).

 4. In any directory in your repository, add a deployment definition YAML file (with any filename)
    containing the following YAML:

     ```yaml
-    user_provided_deployment_id: company/user/my-awesome-deployment-id
+    user_provided_deployment_id: user/my-awesome-deployment-id
-    user_provided_model_id: company/user/model-unique-id-1
+    user_provided_model_id: user/model-unique-id-1
     ```

     Configure the following fields:

     - `user_provided_deployment_id`: Provide any descriptive and unique string value.
-The value
-      must be globally unique.
-A good practice is to use this pattern:
+      A good practice could be this kind of pattern: `<user>/<deployment-unique-id>`.
-      `<company>/<user>/<deployment-unique-id>`.
+      Please note that, by default, this ID will reside in a unique namespace, which is the GitHub
+      repository ID.
+Alternatively, the namespace can be configured as an input argument to the
+      custom models action.
     - `user_provided_model_id`: Provide the exact `user_provided_model_id` you set in the model
       definition YAML file.